Zvi Brenner

-Zvi Brenner (צבי ברנר; 1915-1999) was a Jewish soldier in Palestine before and during World War II and the early days of the State of Israel.
+Zvi Brenner (צבי ברנר; 1915–1999) was a Jewish soldier in Palestine before and during World War II and the early days of the State of Israel.
 He trained under Orde Wingate and served alongside Moshe Dayan.
-He was one of the founders of the Israeli Defense Forces along with Dayan and Yigal Allon.
+He was one of the founders of the Israel Defense Forces along with Dayan and Yigal Allon.
 After being wounded badly, he later served as the Secretary of the Kibbutzim Movement.
 He was a leader of kibbutz Afikim until his death.

 Early life

 Born in Poland in 1915, Zvi immigrated as a child to the United States with his mother and siblings, settling in Chicago.
 There he was one of the founders of the Hechalutz movement in the U.S. He was chosen in 1934 to join the new Kibbutz Afikim being established in Israel.

 Palestine and the Special Night Squads

 Zvi joined the Hagana and participated in operations including a defense of Kibbutz Ramat HaKovesh and the establishment of Hanita in 1938.
 It was in Hanita that Zvi was introduced to the British Captain Charles Orde Wingate.
 Wingate established the Special Night Squads (SNS) which were units of Jews and British soldiers.
 Zvi was established as the commander of the SNS unit operating out of Afikim.